MaciekTalaska/NoSQLMongoDBMeteor/slides/mongodb-locking.md

 * new MMapV1 (3.x+)
 * WiredTiger
 note:

-    old uses db locking
+old uses db locking</br>
-    new uses collection locking
+new uses collection locking</br>
-    WiredTiger uses optimistic locking on a document level locking is not as long as for RDBMs
+WiredTiger uses optimistic locking on a document level</br>
+locking is not as long as for RDBMs</br>